Felienne Hermans: Career and research

-Business

-Hermans is the founder and former CEO of Infotron, a spinoff company of TU Delft that implements risk assessment software for spreadsheets.
+Hermans is the founder and former CEO of Infotron, a research spin-off company of TU Delft that implements risk assessment software for spreadsheets.

 Hermans is active with DigiLeerkracht, the computational thinking teaching by Future.nl, and teaches programming, including one day a week at the Lyceum Kralingen in Rotterdam.

-In addition, Hermans is a referee at the FIRST LEGO League, where children build a robot from LEGO.
+In addition, Hermans is a referee at the FIRST Lego League Challenge, where children build a robot from Lego.

-She was a board member at Devnology Nederland, an organisation for software developers.
+She served as a board member at Devnology Nederland, an organisation for software developers.
 She is a co-organiser of the yearly conference Joy of Coding.

 Outreach

 In 2011, Hermans gave a TEDx talk in Delft.

-Hermans has given research talks at conferences including StrangeLoop, NDC, GOTO, and DDD Europe, a conference about Domain-driven design.
+Hermans has given research talks at conferences including StrangeLoop, NDC, GOTO, and DDD Europe, a conference about domain-driven design.
 Since 2016, she is a host of SE Radio.

-Hermans produced several MOOCs on edX, with topics including programming in Scratch for teachers and children.
+Hermans produced several Massive open online courses (MOOCs) on edX, with topics including programming in Scratch for teachers and children.
 She self-published an e-book about the creation of games for children.
 In 2017, she started a program for Rotterdam elementary students to receive programming lessons.
-In 2020, Hermans launched the Hedy programming language, to teach children Python in a gradual way.
+In 2020, Hermans launched the Hedy programming language, to teach children to use the Python programming language.

+She is the author of The Programmer's Brain: What every programmer needs to know about cognition.

-Awards
+Awards and honours

 Hermans' online data analysis course was awarded the Wharton-QS gold education award for best education innovation project entry in Europe.

-Hermans won the SURF Education Award in 2017, SURF being the collaborative ICT organisation for Dutch education and research.
+Hermans won the SURF Education Award in 2017, SURF being the collaborative Information and communications technology (ICT) organisation for Dutch education and research.

 In 2018, the Open Education Consortium awarded her the Open Education Award for Excellence.
 Also in 2018, Hermans won the Tech Inspirator Award at the Techionista Awards.